FinnishCustoms-SuomenTulli/account-monitoring-system/README_EN.md

 If no account transactions during the investigation period are found from the account, BkToCstmrAcctRpt/Rpt/Ntry element is not returned in the response message.

+If the investigation period of the account transaction query includes the current day, account transactions up to the time of the query (AppHdr/CreDt field of the query message) are returned in the response.

+When only account balance information is requested, the up to date balance information of the response moment is returned.

 The content of the response message is similar for all data suppliers regardless of whether they have implemented a data retrieval system or use the data disclosure system to disclose information.
 Only the method for delivering the response message is different.

 ### 7.2 Content of submessage camt.052.001.08 <a name="7-2"></a>